fpl9000/EGD-go/design.md

 )

 type EntropySource struct {
-    config         config.SourceConfig
+    // Configuration parameters for this entropy source config         config.SourceConfig

-    entropy        []byte
+    // Raw entropy data fetched from the source entropy        []byte

-    fetched        bool
+    // Whether data has been successfully fetched fetched        bool

-    compressed     bool
+    // Whether compression has been applied to the data compressed     bool

-    stirred        bool
+    // Whether cryptographic stirring has been applied stirred        bool

-    failCount      int
+    // Number of consecutive failures from this source failCount      int

-    disabled       bool
+    // Whether this source is currently disabled due to failures disabled       bool

-    firstFetch     time.Time
+    // Timestamp of the first successful fetch firstFetch     time.Time

-    lastFetch      time.Time
+    // Timestamp of the most recent fetch attempt lastFetch      time.Time

-    lastSubset     []byte
+    // Subset of entropy data from previous fetch (for comparison) lastSubset     []byte

+    // HTTP client for URL-based sources
     client         *http.Client

-    mutex          sync.RWMutex
+    // Read-write mutex for thread-safe access to source state mutex          sync.RWMutex

+    // Structured logger for source operations
     logger         *slog.Logger
 }
 ```